upupming/vue3-compact-template/README.md

 pnpm run build-storybook
 ```

-The `vue3-compact-template` folder will contain both the app and storybook build result, you can just serve them under `vue3-compact-template` path in your server.
-If you want to change the output directory structure, please change the [deploy.config.js](deploy.config.js) and the `folder` settings in the deploy script [ci.yml](.github/workflows/ci.yml).
+After built, the `dist` folder will contain both the app and storybook build result, you can just serve them using `pnpm run serve`.

 ### Recommendations